nkvoronov/skin.confluence-extended/README.md

-# Confluence plood is the modernized skin for KODI.
+# Confluence extented is the modernized skin for KODI.